Buzz!: The Mega Quiz: Point Picker

-A little similar to Point Builder in the other Buzz! games, in that it is usually the first round, but players can choose the question topic.
+Similar to the opening Point Builder round in the other Buzz! games, except players can choose the question topic.

 Winner Stays On

 In this round a question is asked and two pictures are shown.
 Once all the players have answered, those who answered the question incorrectly are eliminated and the others are given points.
 This repeats until the questions have been asked four times or one or fewer players remain.

 Fastest Finger

 Exactly the same as the namesake round in other Buzz! games.
 Players are given a question and the fastest player who gets it right, gets the most points.
 Second, third, and fourth places get fewer points.
 No points can be lost in this round.
 The second half of the round focusses entirely on music questions.

 Pie Fight

 Similar to Hitman in Buzz!: The Big Quiz.
 Answering a question correctly first gives the player a chance to throw a pie at a fellow contestant.
 Players can take two hits before they're out, the last one standing wins 1000 points.